-We believe that the two most important subjects at higher level (e.g. A2 level, International Baccalaureate Higher Level) are Mathematics and Physics as these are very important foundation subjects for a degree course in Engineering.
-For the third A2 or higher level subject there is a wide variety that will be helpful when studying Engineering at University.
-Some of the more common subjects offered by past applicants are Further Mathematics, Electronics, Design Technology, Engineering, Chemistry, Biology, ICT, Computing, Geography (popular with Civil Engineering applicants), Business, Economics, English, Art, Music or Foreign languages.
+We believe that the two most important subjects at higher level (e.g. A2 level, International Baccalaureate Higher Level) are Mathematics and Physics as these provide the foundations for a degree course in Engineering.
+For the third A2 or higher level subject there is a wide variety of subjects that will be helpful when studying Engineering at University.
+Some of the more common subjects offered by past applicants are Further Mathematics, Electronics, Design Technology, Engineering, Chemistry, Biology, ICT, Computer Science, Geography (popular with Civil Engineering applicants), Business, Economics, English, Art, Music or Foreign languages.
 General studies is not accepted as a third subject.
 If 2 or more A2 subjects are offered with Mathematics and Physics we will consider the highest grade achieved to be part of the offer.
 For example, assume that a BEng applicants has a conditional offer of AAB at A2 including Mathematics and Physics.
 The offer holder then achieves the following four A2 results; A in Mathematics, B in Physics, A in Chemistry and C in Economics.
-The terms and conditions of their offer have been met as they have ABA grades, based on their Mathematics and Physics reuslts combined with the highest of their other two subjects, A in Chemistry.
+The terms and conditions of their offer have been met as they have ABA grades, based on their Mathematics and Physics results combined with the highest of their other two subjects, A in Chemistry.

 The extended project will provide excellent experience in research skills and is something that could be mentioned in the UCAS personal statement and discussed at any interview.
 However, the extended project will not be included in any conditional offer.